 The first line shows a summary of all hosts set up in ntopng, with the number of current alerts (Alerts and Flow Alerts).

-You can switch between the alarm tables with the following tabs:
+You can switch between the alert tables with the following tabs:

 Engaged: Table of active alerts (engaged alerts). ntopng generates alerts to report the exceeding of thresholds.

 Past: Table of old alerts that are no longer active (past alerts).

 Flows: Table of flow alerts, a special category in which ntopng reports abnormal or suspicious flows.
 Flow alerts are always linked to events.
 They are collected in their own category and do not appear in the tables of active or past alerts.

 In all tabs, there are two bar charts above the table with a breakdown by date and time, which you can use to filter the table: By dragging with the mouse, select a time interval in one diagram — or successively in both.
 The filter defined in this way is immediately applied to the alert table.
 To switch off the filter, click outside the marking in the diagram.

 Note: This dashboard is similar in structure to the three alert-specific tabs on the Network statistics and flows page (see the chapter Network statistics for a host).

 The Flows dashboard gives you an overview of the data flows in ntopng.
 A data flow is a connection via the Layer 4 Protocol between the starting point and the end point, each determined by IP address and port.
 A data flow can only be displayed after the data transmission has been completed.
 For this reason the display of data flows is always a look into the past — even if it was only a few seconds ago.